By Kay Harrison

 3. Santa Barbara, California

-Explore: Take an urban wine tour and taste the wines of the Santa Ynez Wine Valley without leaving city limits.
+Explore: Take an urban wine tour and taste the wines of the Santa Ynez Valley without leaving city limits.
 You’ll find more than 20 tasting rooms, many within walking distance of the beach.
 Don’t do all 20 in one day.

 2. Portland, Oregon

-The Willamette Valley, with more than 500 vineyards, was named 2016 Wine Region of the Year by Wine Enthusiast Magazine.
+Number 2 on our list of best wine getaways is the Willamette Valley, with more than 500 vineyards, was named 2016 Wine Region of the Year by Wine Enthusiast Magazine.
 The region is known for its Pinot Noir, grown on lush hillsides in the shadows of the Cascade Mountains.
 This is a huge and scenic area, stretching from Portland south to Eugene along Interstate 5.

 Explore: With inviting bed and breakfast inns tucked in the hills, this wine trail can be a multi-day journey of wine tastings, biking and hiking trails, and indescribable beauty.